• Skip to primary navigation

 A bowl of tomato soup.

-Fresh garden tomatoes are the star in this Slow Cooked Tomato Soup.
+Fresh garden tomatoes are the star of this Slow Cooked Tomato Soup.
+It's cooked low and slow on the stovetop to bring out all the flavors!

 Tomato soup served in a white bowl.